-Our Chemical Business sales for the first quarter of 2014 were \$115.2 million, an increase of \$37.7 million compared to the same period of 2013, which includes a \$27.0 million increase in agricultural products sales, an \$8.6 million increase in industrial acids and other products sales, partially offset by a \$0.2 million decrease in mining products sales.
+Our Chemical Business sales for the second quarter of 2014 were \$135.8 million, a net increase of \$14.4 million compared to the same period of 2013, which includes a \$14.6 million increase in agricultural products sales, a \$1.8 million increase in mining products sales, partially offset by a \$3.4 million decrease in industrial acids and other products sales.

-The percentage change in sales (volume and dollars) for the first quarter of 2014 compared to the first quarter of 2013 is as follows (excluding natural gas):
+The percentage change in sales (volume and dollars) for the second quarter of 2014 compared to the second quarter of 2013 is as follows (excluding natural gas):

-Percentage C Percentage Change of
+Percentage C hange of

 Tons Dollars

 Chemical products:

-Agricultural 137% 83%
+Agricultural 43% 24%

-Industrial acids and other 88% 30%
+Industrial acids and other (1)% (8)%

-Mining 47% (1)%
+Mining 23% 11%

-Total weighted-average change 100% 47%
+Total weighted-average change 18% 11%

-The increase in agricultural sales was primarily due to higher volumes as the result of improved production at our Cherokee Facility during the first quarter of 2014, improved ammonia production at our Pryor Facility during March 2014 (these facilities were out of production for the first quarter of 2013 and the Pryor Facility had minimal production during the first two months of 2014), and improved market conditions for agricultural grade AN produced at our El Dorado Facility, partially offset by lower sales prices.
+The increase in agricultural sales was primarily due to higher volumes as the result of improved production at our Pryor and Cherokee Facilities during the second quarter of 2014 (these facilities were out of production during a portion of the second quarter of 2013) and improved market conditions for agricultural grade AN produced at our El Dorado Facility, partially offset by lower sales prices.

-The increase in industrial acids and other sales was primarily due to higher volumes as a result of increased production at the Baytown Facility (this facility performed a planned maintenance, repairs and minor renewal activity ("Turnaround") during the first quarter of 2013) and improved production at our Cherokee Facility as discussed above partially offset by lower sales prices.
+The decrease in industrial acids and other sales was primarily due to lower production volumes at our Baytown Facility due to a planned major maintenance activity ("Turnaround") performed in the second quarter of 2014.

-The decrease in mining sales was primarily due to lower customer demand as the result of the current low cost of natural gas as an alternative fuel for utility companies and lower sales prices partially offset by improved production at the Cherokee Facility as discussed above.
+The increase in mining sales was primarily due to improved production at our Cherokee Facility, as discussed above.
+Although customer demand remains low as the result of the current low cost of natural gas as an alternative fuel for utility companies compared to coal, sales volumes from our El Dorado Facility increased slightly.

 Our primary raw material feedstocks (anhydrous ammonia and natural gas) are commodities subject to significant price fluctuations.
 Generally, we purchase at prices in effect at the time of delivery; however, periodically, we enter into contracts to purchase natural gas for anticipated production needs, which contract prices will vary from the spot market prices.
 In addition, our Chemical Business owns working interests in certain natural gas properties.
 Management considers these working interests as a partial economic hedge against a potential rise in natural gas prices in the future.
-During the first quarter of 2014, the average prices for those commodities compared to the same period in 2013 were as follows:
+During the second quarter of 2014, the average published market prices for natural gas and ammonia compared to the same period in 2013 were as follows:

-2014 2013 Natural gas average price per MMBtu based upon Henry Hub pipeline pricing point \$5.08 \$3.48 Ammonia average price based upon low Tampa price per metric ton \$ 447 \$ 645
+2014 2013 Natural gas average price per MMBtu based upon Henry Hub pipeline pricing point \$4.58 \$4.02 Ammonia average price based upon low Tampa price per metric ton \$ 557 \$ 577